-Nominations are solicited for the Spiritus Award, which is presented annually by the ASIH to recognize excellence in service and support of natural history collections of fishes, amphibians and reptiles.
-The award is presented to an ichthyologist and herpetologists during even and odd years, respectively.
+Nominations are solicited for the Spiritus Award.
+The Spiritus Award is presented annually by the ASIH to recognize excellence in service and support of natural history collections of fishes, amphibians, and reptiles.
+In 2021, it will be presented to a herpetologist.

-Nominations may be made by any ichthyologist or herpetologist and should be submitted by 1 March for the nominee to be eligible for that year’s award.
+Nominations may be made by any ichthyologist or herpetologist and should be submitted by 1 March 2021 for the nominee to be eligible for the 2021 award.
 Nominations will be effective for three award cycles over a five-year period (due to alternation between disciplines).
 Committee members are not eligible for nomination while serving on the committee and for one year following.

 - An active career in collection management and stewardship;